 As part of his work with elite academies he has scouted and nurtured young talent that has gone on to play at youth and full international level.
 He has also established national networks of league coaches and scouts, and ensured their ongoing professional development.

-As part of his role as Head Coach, Coach McKinstry had responsibility for the technical development of the senior male national football team (the 'Amavubi') and the national u23 and u20 mens squads.
+As part of his role as Head Coach, Coach McKinstry typically not only has responsibility for the technical development of the senior male national football teams, but also national u23 and u20 men's squads.

-He also provided techncial advice on a range of matters, including wider football development and coach education.
+He also provides technical advice on a range of matters, including wider football development and coach education.